testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-autonomously-part1.md

 Path selection is implemented in the [selection](https://github.com/testflows/Examples/blob/v2.0/SuperMario/tests/actions/paths.py#L241) function.
 The selection strategy must balance exploitation (using our best discoveries) with exploration (trying less promising paths that might break through plateaus).
 A naive "always pick best" strategy fails when the best path leads to an unrecoverable state.
 Our exponential weighting gives the best path strong preference while maintaining a diverse population of alternatives.

-  - **Best path dominance**: ~70% probability (50% base + exponential share) ensures we heavily exploit our most successful discoveries without getting trapped.
+  - **Best path preference**: 50% base probability plus exponential weighting ensures we heavily exploit our most successful discoveries without getting trapped.
-  - **Exponential decay for others**: ~30% probability distributed among remaining paths using exponential weighting maintains diversity and prevents convergence to local maxima—occasionally exploring "worse" paths can reveal breakthrough strategies.
+  - **Exponential decay for alternatives**: Remaining probability distributed among other paths using exponential weighting maintains diversity and prevents convergence to local maxima—occasionally exploring "worse" paths can reveal breakthrough strategies.

 ### Scoring